SamuelPereZz/mexico-en-la-cima/README.md

    npm install
    ```

-3. **Start the app**: Launch the Eatable app and start managing your dishes:
+3. **Start the app**: Start the 'Mexico on top' app and start your journey into the unknown:

    ```shell
    npm run dev